NativeScript/workshop/docs/chapters/chapter4.md

 <div class="exercise-end"></div>

 ### Receiving parameters

-For components that are expected to receive parameters from the route navigation, you need to use `ActivatedRoute`
+For components that are expected to receive parameters from the route navigation, you need to use `ActivatedRoute`.

-You just have to go through the usual drill of:
+You just have to perform the appropriate imports:

 #### Import
 ``` javascript